-Join us on this small-group tour to Paris & Northern France and experience the highlights of this romantic & beautiful region.
-Travel with an English & French speaking Driver-Guide to explore Paris, see the Normandy Beaches, visit the Bayeux Tapestry, enjoy a drink in the Champagne region and much more…
+Join us on this small-group tour to Paris & Northern France and experience the best of this romantic & beautiful region.
+During this seven-day tour we’ll explore Paris, see the Normandy Beaches, travel through WW2 battlefields, enjoy a drink in the Champagne region and more…

 London to Paris

 Our tour to Paris and Northern France begins by departing London via the Tower of London, the financial district of Canary Wharf and the county of Kent.
 Arriving at the port of Dover, we will board our ferry for the 20 mile transit to the French coast at Calais…

 Our tour to Paris and Northern France begins by departing London via the Tower of London and the financial district of Canary Wharf.
 We’ll pass through the county of Kent and on the way we may get a view of Canterbury Cathedral; the seat of the primate of the Anglican Church, the Archbishop of Canterbury.
 Arriving at the port of Dover, we will board our ferry for the 20 mile transit to the French coast at Calais; for many centuries a trading enclave that was part of England.
 There are a number of dining options for taking lunch on the ferry.
 Heading south from the French coast we will pass along the line of many of the battlefields of the First World War before making an afternoon visit to Arras, the Capital of Artois region.
 Architecturally, the city is very Flemish in character with its Grand Place in the Spanish style dating back to 1467.
 Centrally, the Place des Heros boasts a 16th Century Town Hall with a 75m high Belfry topped by a lion brandishing a sun; honouring the visit of Louis XIV in 1667.
 Leaving Arras we’ll travel into central Paris from the north and by early evening we’ll arrive at the hotel where we’ll spend the first two nights of the tour.